syncfusion/ej2-angular-docs/src/dropdown/auto-complete/index.md

 # Overview

-The AutoComplete component provides the matched suggestion list when type into the input, from which the user can select one.
+AutoComplete component provides the matched suggestion list when type into the input, from which the user can select one.

 ## Key features